Frequently Asked Questions

-You can apply for up to three different projects in any areas.
-If you are applying for both the RDM Scholars Programme and the WIMM Prize Studentship you can apply for up to three different projects for each scheme.
-Please take into consideration that your application will be judged in part on your motivation to undertake research and it may be difficult to show a consistent motivation if the projects for which you are applying are thematically diverse.
+You can apply for up to three different supervisors in any areas covered by the department.
+If you are applying for both the RDM Scholars Programme and the WIMM Prize Studentship you can apply for up to three different supervisors for each scheme.
+Please take into consideration that your application will be judged in part on your motivation to undertake research and it may be difficult to show a consistent motivation if the supervisors for which you are applying are thematically diverse.

 We select students for admission without regard to gender, marital or civil partnership status, disability, race, nationality, ethnic origin, religion or belief, sexual orientation, age or social background.